robertbaker13/phase-0-handbook/learning_strategies.md

 ## Learning and Thinking Styles
 As part of the prep work for Phase 0, we asked you to identify your <a href="http://www.vark-learn.com/english/page.asp?p=questionnaire" target="_blank">VARK learning style</a> and <a href="http://www.thelearningweb.net/personalthink.html" target="_blank"> Gregorc thinking style</a>.
 We ask you to do this so you can better tailor your experience at Dev Bootcamp to your unique learning needs.
 For example, if you are a multimodal learner who is an Abstract Random (AR) thinker, you will probably not do as well coding by yourself without any resources to guide you.
-You would do better to have a couple videos, bits of reading, and a pair to work with to solve challenges.
+You would do better to have a couple of videos, bits of reading, and a pair to work with to solve challenges.

 There is not one way to learn how to program, and we are not trying to make you into the "typical" programmer who works by him/herself and solves all problems without help.
 You should ask for help, seek additional resources, and work on your own when you need to.

-We are working to create curriculum that appeals to all different learning and thinking styles, but it's not perfect.
+We are working to create a curriculum that appeals to all different learning and thinking styles, but it's not perfect.
 We appreciate any feedback on our curriculum and suggestions for improvement.